Listen up.

 FALLING DOWN

-Directed by Borja Peña Gorostegui and shot in a raw, single take down a gritty Los Angeles alley, the “Falling Down” video visually amplifies the song’s emotional fallout—capturing the aftermath of a toxic relationship in real time.
-Bradley’s performance seethes with urgency and authenticity against the city’s rough backdrop.
+Directed by Borja Peña Gorostegui and shot in a raw single take down a gritty Los Angeles alley, the “Falling Down” video captures the aftermath of a toxic relationship in real time.
+Bradley’s performance burns with urgency against the city’s rough backdrop.

-Premiered as the lead single from his solo record Dark Side of the Road, “Falling Down” delivers a folk‑punk gut punch—on film as much as in sound.
-Written from the spoils of love, it confronts heartbreak head‑on: “losing the other person feels like the worst thing in the world, even though the relationship was toxic from the start.”
+Premiered as the lead single from Dark Side of the Road, “Falling Down” delivers a folk-punk gut punch, confronting the moment when losing someone feels unbearable, even when the relationship was toxic from the start.

 PIRATE’S BRAWL